-Revenues from ink and other consumable products when sold separately from systems are generally recognized upon shipment assuming all other revenue recognition criteria have been met.
+Revenues from ink and other consumable products when sold separately are generally recognized upon shipment assuming all other revenue recognition criteria have been met.

 Although, in general, the Company does not grant rights of return, there are certain instances where such rights are granted.
-The Company maintains a provision for returns in accordance with ASC 605, which is estimated, based primarily on historical experience as well as management judgment, and is recorded as reduction in revenue.
-Such provision amounted to \$84 and \$348 as of December 31, 2013 and 2014, respectively.
+The Company maintains a provision for returns in accordance with ASC 605, which is estimated, based primarily on historical experience as well as management judgment, and is recorded as reduction of revenue.
+Such provision amounted to \$84, \$348 and \$ 396 as of December 31, 2013, 2014 and 2015, respectively.